Brony fandom: Music

 The fandom has been noted for the quantity and diversity of music produced by its members, including cover versions of songs from the show and original songs inspired by the show and its fandom.
-In January 2014, BronyTunes (an iOS and web app) was released that collected over 7,000 songs and remixes inspired by the show.
-"Everfree Network", a brony media network, compiled more than 4,800 pieces of fan music by over 500 different musicians in late December 2011.
-Thiessen commented that many of these fan productions approach the quality of his studio's work, and suggested the possibility of crowd-sourcing some aspects of future production, while the show's composer, Daniel Ingram, often features fan-made songs on his personal webspace.
-A group of fan musicians compiled a charity album of original songs, entitled Smile, which raised over $21,000 within a month for the Children's Cancer Association.
+The musical subculture spans a large range of content, including classical guitar, electronic dance music, and rock music, with several brony musicians accumulating hundreds of thousands of subscribers on YouTube.
+In a 2018 study, 70% of bronies reported listening to brony music almost daily.
+Jayson Thiessen commented that many of these fan productions approach the quality of his studio's work, and suggested the possibility of crowd-sourcing some aspects of future production, while the show's composer, Daniel Ingram, often features fan-made songs on his personal webspace.
+Some fandom musicians, such as The Living Tombstone, have successfully transitioned to mainstream music careers, with their work being acknowledged by show composer Daniel Ingram as "rivaling those of label-signed musicians."
+Brony conventions often feature their own music concerts, such as Ponystock at Everfree Northwest and BronyPalooza at BronyCon.